jakang19/VBA-challenge/README.md

 Using VBA scripting to analyze real stock market data.

 ## Stock Market Analysis
-This script loops through all the stocks for one year and the output of the following information:
+This script loops through all the stocks for one year in the file `Multiple_year_stock_data.xlsx` and the output of the following information:
 - The ticker symbol
 - Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
   - Positive changes are highlighted in green